trys/trysv4/content/blog/ux-workshop.md

 ## Story mapping

-We began to head towards finding solutions after breaking for lunch.
-The task was to story map the current process for new starters.
+The next task was to story map the current process for new starters.
 Again, the onus was still to focus on what's happening now, not our desired outcomes (yet).
 We broke it down into a filmstrip:

 - **Chapters:** high-level themes
 - **Scenes:** Categories of events